 Remote Path: accept default or specify what you want

-Note that this example discusses the use of Wasabi's us-east-1 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described in this article.
+Note that this example uses Wasabi’s us-east-1 storage region.
+To use other Wasabi storage regions, use the appropriate Wasabi service URL as described in this article.

 Known issue of Transmit’s Multipart Upload feature with S3